govindthelli/Mobile_Recharge_Application/README.md

-To Start frontend
+To Start frontend,
 Enter "npm install"

-To run the Application
+To run the Application,
 Enter "npm start"

-To Start backend
+To Start backend,
 Open folder in SpringToolSuite

-To run the Application
+To run the Application,
 Click on the project and press alt+shift+X,B